kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 Let's just keep the hours to a minimum.

-I'll go on Facebook for two hours a day, YouTube for an hour a day and perhaps play a couple of games of Dota for two hours a day or six Mobile Legends game for two hours.
+I'll go on Facebook for two hours a day, YouTube for an hour a day, and perhaps play a couple of games of Dota for two hours a day or six Mobile Legends game for two hours.

-Five hours a day for a year is Php 273,750.
+Five hours a day for a year is ₱ 273,750.

 	Here's the formula:

-	HOURS x 365 x Hourly Rate(Php 150)
+	HOURS x 365 x Hourly Rate(₱ 150)

 ### I lost a million pesos to social media

 When you begin to earn $5 an hour or $10 an hour, it's a different story.

-In 2020 rewatching GOT, HIMYM and Naruto costs Php 210,000.
+In 2020 rewatching GOT, HIMYM and Naruto cost ₱210,000.

-Rewatching all the MCU films from Ironman to Endgame costs Php 27,500.
+Rewatching all the MCU films from Ironman to Endgame costs ₱ 27,500.

-Wasting five hours a day watching YT or scrolling FB, IG and playing a game will cost Php 1,003,750 at the end of the year.
+Wasting five hours a day watching YT or scrolling FB, IG, and playing a game will cost ₱1,003,750 at the end of the year.

 #### What could you have done to this amount of money?